What is Regenerative Medicine? A Beginner’s Guide to PRP, Stem Cells, and ESWT

 What it is:

-Direct application of medical ozone gas to injured joints or tissues.
+Application of medical ozone gas intended to support injured joints or tissues.

 How it works: